Konark Sun Temple: Preservation efforts

 In 1803 the East India Marine Board requested the Governor General of Bengal that conservation efforts be undertaken.
 However, the only conservation measure put in place at the time was to prohibit further removal of stones from the site.
 Lacking structural support, the last part of the main temple still standing, a small broken curved section, collapsed in 1848.
 The main temple is completely lost now.

 The then-Raja of Khurda, who had jurisdiction over this region in the early 19th century, removed some stones and sculptures to use in a temple he was building in Puri.
 A few gateways and some sculptures were destroyed in the process.
 In 1838 the Asiatic Society of Bengal requested that conservation efforts be undertaken, but the requests were denied, and only measures to prevent vandalism were put in place.

 In 1859 the Asiatic Society of Bengal proposed, and in 1867 attempted to relocate an architrave of the Konark temple depicting the navagraha to the Indian Museum in Calcutta.
 This attempt was abandoned as funds had run out.
 In 1894 thirteen sculptures were moved to the Indian Museum.
 Local Hindu population objected to further damage and removal of temple ruins.
 The government issued orders to respect the local sentiments.
 In 1903, when a major excavation was attempted nearby, the then-Lieutenant governor of Bengal, J. A. Bourdillon, ordered the temple to be sealed and filled with sand to prevent the collapse of the Jagamohana.
 The Mukhasala and Nata Mandir were repaired by 1905.

-In 1906 casuarina and punnang trees were planted facing the sea to provide a buffer against sand-laden winds.
+In 1906 Casuarina and tamanu trees were planted facing the sea to provide a buffer against sand-laden winds.
 In 1909 the Mayadevi temple was discovered while removing sand and debris.
 The temple was granted World Heritage Site status by the UNESCO in 1984.

 On 8 September 2022, the ASI started removing the sand from Jagamohana which will be completed in three years.
 The necessary support of stainless steel beams will be installed inside the temple and repairs will be carried out.